Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/docker.md

 ```

 You should receive an `HTTP/1.1 200 OK` message.

-- Verify Kong Manager is running by accessing it using the URL specified in `KONG_ADMIN_GUI_URL` in [Step 6](#step-6-start-kong-enterprise-with-kong-manager-and-kong-developer-portal-enabled).
+Verify that Kong Manager is running by accessing it using the URL specified in `KONG_ADMIN_GUI_URL` in [Step 6](#step-6-start-kong-enterprise-with-kong-manager-and-kong-developer-portal-enabled).

+## Step 8.
+Enable the Developer Portal

-- The final step is to enable the Developer Portal.
-To do so, execute the following command.
-Change `<DNSorIP>` to the IP or valid DNS of your Docker host.
+Execute the following command.
+Change `<DNSorIP>` to the IP or valid DNS of your Docker host:

   ```bash
   $ curl -X PATCH http://<DNSorIP>:8001/workspaces/default --data "config.portal=true"
   ```

-- Verify the Developer Portal is running by accessing it at the URL specified in the `KONG_PORTAL_GUI_HOST` variable in [Step 6](#step-6-start-kong-enterprise-with-kong-manager-and-kong-developer-portal-enabled).
+Verify the Developer Portal is running by accessing it at the URL specified in the `KONG_PORTAL_GUI_HOST` variable in [Step 6](#step-6-start-kong-enterprise-with-kong-manager-and-kong-developer-portal-enabled).

 ## Troubleshooting